-- 1. Press the button to the OFF position.
-The indicator light on the button will go off. - 2.
-Press the air flow control button. - 3.
-Turn the fan control dial to the desired position. - 4.
+- Press the S button to the OFF position.
+The indicator light on the S button will go off. - 2.
+Press the 🎽 air flow control button. - 3.
+Turn the stan control dial to the desired position. - 4.
 Turn the temperature control dial to the desired position.